Why is this medication prescribed?

 - fever, sore throat, cough, chills, flu-like symptoms, frequent, urgent, difficult, or painful urination, or other signs of infection

 - decreased urination, swelling in your legs, ankles, or feet

-- cough which may be bloody, shortness of breath, or chest pain
+- new or worsening cough which may be bloody, shortness of breath, or chest pain

 - yellowing of the skin or eyes, extreme tiredness, bleeding or bruising easily, nausea or vomiting, pain in the upper right part of the stomach, dark (tea-colored) urine, decreased appetite